mattermost/mattermost-handbook/operations/research-and-development/product/release-process/feature-release.md

     - After release branches are cut, ask dev to cut an RN build
     - Queue a list of MVP candidates in alphabetical order to the MVP Discussion channel [See example](https://community.mattermost.com/core/pl/3its7ifbw7dh58obpasdszf1mr)
     - Draft Changelog in a WIP PR with updates for highlights, feature additions, known issues, compatibility updates for deprecated features, config.json, [database changes](https://github.com/mattermost/mattermost-server/blob/master/store/sqlstore/upgrade.go), [API changes](https://github.com/mattermost/mattermost-server/commits/master/model/client.go), and [WebSocket event changes](https://github.com/mattermost/mattermost-server/blob/master/model/websocket_message.go#L13); [see example](http://docs.mattermost.com/administration/changelog.html#compatibility)
-      - Note the type of release and add a link to release doc that defines the type (https://docs.mattermost.com/process/release-faq.html#release-overview)
+      - Note the type of release and add a link to release doc that defines the type (https://docs.mattermost.com/administration/release-definitions.html)
-    - Review [supported OS versions](https://docs.mattermost.com/install/requirements.html#server-software) and review that [software requirements](https://docs.mattermost.com/install/requirements.html#software-requirements) are up-to-date based on [these step-by-step guidelines](https://handbook.mattermost.com/operations/research-and-development/product/development-process/software-requirements)
+    - Review that [software requirements](https://docs.mattermost.com/install/requirements.html#software-requirements) are up-to-date based on [these step-by-step guidelines](https://handbook.mattermost.com/operations/research-and-development/product/development-process/software-requirements)
-    - Ask PMs if there are any notable breaking changes or deprecated features in the release
+    - Ask PMs and Dev Leads if there are any notable breaking changes or deprecated features in the release
       - Update [Upgrade Guide](https://docs.mattermost.com/administration/important-upgrade-notes.html) with any special notes for upgrading to the new version
     - Start posting a daily list of open and submitted bugs and PRs (posted until zero bugs or day of release)
     - Post a reminder in the French Localization channel about the due date for translations, similar to this [example](https://community.mattermost.com/core/pl/7wqx4zehotgu7efhmbz51mxfqa)
         - Follow that translations are prioritized at https://translate.mattermost.com/projects/mattermost/
+    - Prepare bullet points for release announcement and share for PMs to work on.
+[Refer to the process here](https://handbook.mattermost.com/operations/messaging-and-math/how-to-guides-for-m-and-m/how-to-create-release-announcements)
 3. Dev:
     - Cut release branch both for server and mobile
         - Merge database upgrade before cutting the branch